Overview of the Interactive Demographics Model

 The diagram below shows the overall structure of the model

-As detailed below the user can change each of 9 variables - the ones where the box is highlighted with a red border.
+- As detailed below the user can change each of 12 variables - the ones where the box is highlighted in Green.

 It really divides into 5 areas plus navigation/selection area.
 You can zoom in on each area by a click of a button.

 To operate the Model there are the following steps: